Dick Trickle: Wisconsin short track career

 Trickle's family lived on welfare, so there was no money available for racing.
 Trickle spent his summers working for area farmers, starting as a thirteen-year-old.
 He also spent a lot of time at the Rudolph Blacksmith shop that his father was a partner in.
 While his father was ill, his uncle Leonard ran the shop.

 "I worked part time at the shop to earn a nickel or dime," Trickle said.
 "At that age, it was mostly sweeping the shop, but I started to play with the welder and soon I could make an arc and then weld.
 I started junking machinery.
 I save some things getting a head start for when I would go racing at 16.
 I didn't have any money, but I had this pile of stuff to build a race car with.
 It was a hope chest."

-"When I turned 16, I let the farmer I was working for keep most the money I earned until fall.
-That fall I collected my money and went down Main Street wheeling and dealing.
+"When I turned 16, I let the farmer I was working for keep most of the money I earned, until fall.
+That fall I collected my money, and went down Main Street, wheeling and dealing.
 I finally bought a 1950 Ford in good condition for $100.
-It was going to be my street car, but the urge to race got too strong and I cut up and made a stock car out of it."
+It was going to be my street car, but the urge to race got too strong and I cut it up, and made a stock car out of it."

 "I did run the car a little bit before I cut it up and I ended up drag racing a classmate, Melvin Hunsinger, who had a 1949 Ford.
 He beat me.
 It seems kind of dumb when I already knew there was a car that could beat me.
 Eventually, I bought Hunsinger's 1949 Ford for $32.50 and put the motor in my car".